awsdocs/aws-client-vpn-administrator-guide/doc_source/client-authentication.md

 You can create a separate client certificate and key for each client that will connect to the Client VPN endpoint\.
 This enables you to revoke a specific client certificate if a user leaves your organization\.
 In this case, when you create the Client VPN endpoint, you can specify the server certificate ARN for the client certificate, provided that the client certificate has been issued by the same CA as the server certificate\.

+**Note**
 A Client VPN endpoint supports 1024\-bit and 2048\-bit RSA key sizes only\.
+Also, the client certificate must have the CN attribute in the Subject field\.

 ------
 #### [ Linux/macOS ]